Where to Stay in Barcelona - A Local’s Neighborhood Guide

 Hotel Casa Elliot: This boutique hotel features a contemporary design and trendy, modern interiors and rooms.
 Tucked away just below Plaça de Catalunya, it provides easy access to Barcelona's main attractions. $200–$250 per night.

-Pars Tailor's Hostel: Designed to resemble a 1930s tailor shop, this unique hostel offers a social atmosphere with vintage decor.
-It provides both private rooms and shared dormitories, catering to budget-conscious travelers.
-Amenities include a fully equipped kitchen, common areas, and organized events. $30–$60 per night.
+Pars Tailor's Hostel: Designed to resemble a 1930s tailor shop, this is a fairly unique hostel with a nice atmosphere (very social and lively) and vintage decor.
+It has private rooms and shared dorms $30–$60 per night.

 3. La Dreta de l’Eixample